 - 1 Pair Merrell Traveler Sandspur Sandals

 After months of trying just about every backpack on the market designed for travelers we settled on the packs we will carry on our upcoming trip around the World.

-In hopes of making someone else’s job a little easier we were sure to post a RTW backpack review of each bag that we tried during the process.
-These reviews talk about the features and setup each bag and how it relates to travel.
+In hopes of making someone else’s job a little easier, we were sure to post an RTW backpack review of each bag that we tried during the process.
+These reviews talk about the features and setup of each bag and how it relates to travel.
 They also talk about what we liked and didn’t like about each bag.